wacncontent/CustomizeTool/removeCommentOutput/includes/website-from-gallery.md

 8. If necessary, click **SUBSCRIPTION**, and specify the subscription to use.

-7. When you have finished defining the web app, click **Create**, and wait while the new web app is created.
+7. When you have finished defining the web site, click **Create**, and wait while the new web site is created.

-   When the app has been created, you will see the resource group containing web app and database.
+   When the app has been created, you will see the resource group containing web site and database.

    ![show group][resourcegroup]

-## Launch and manage your WordPress web app
+## Launch and manage your WordPress web site

-1. Click on your new web app to see details about your app.
+1. Click on your new web site to see details about your app.

     ![launch dashboard][10]

-2. On the **Essentials** page, click either **Browse** or the link under **Url** to open the web app's welcome page.
+2. On the **Essentials** page, click either **Browse** or the link under **Url** to open the web site's welcome page.

     ![site URL][browse]

-3. If you have not installed WordPress, enter the appropriate configuration information required by WordPress and click **Install WordPress** to finalize configuration and open the web app's login page.
+3. If you have not installed WordPress, enter the appropriate configuration information required by WordPress and click **Install WordPress** to finalize configuration and open the web site's login page.

 4. Click **Login** and enter your credentials.

-5. You'll have a new WordPress web app that looks similar to the web app below.
+5. You'll have a new WordPress web site that looks similar to the web site below.

 	![your WordPress site][13]